 Domestic Violence Protection Orders

-NOTE: Domestic Violence Protection Orders will be replaced by Domestic Abuse Protection Orders and Domestic Abuse Protection Notices under Domestic Abuse Act 2021.
-This chapter will be updated as the legislative provisions come into force.
-Click here for further information on the Domestic Abuse Act.
+NOTE: Domestic Violence Protection Orders will be replaced by Domestic Abuse Protection Orders and Domestic Abuse Protection Notices in 2023 under Domestic Abuse Act 2021.

 Domestic Violence Protection Orders (DVPOs) were implemented across England and Wales in March 2014.